AlexHickie/TI-nspire-RPN-Calculator/README.md

 # TI-nspire RPN (Reverse Polish Notation) Calculator

+This calculator is nowhere near as stable as the TI calculator app.
+If you manage to input incorrect operation the RPN calculator will crash and all data stored in the RPN calculator will be lost.
+For any lengthy calculation the TI calculator app should be used.

 ## Features
 * All physical math buttons (+ - * / ln log sqrt etc.)
 * Pi and e constants